What is Your True Home Buying Power?

 Our calculator helps you move beyond generic estimates.
-By analyzing your income, monthly debts, and down payment, it calculates a realistic home price based on the same debt-to-income (DTI) ratios lenders use.
-See a complete breakdown of your one-time closing costs and your total monthly housing payment, including principal, interest, taxes, insurance, and HOA fees.
+Designed for the US housing market, it analyzes your income, debts, and down payment to calculate a realistic home price based on the same debt-to-income (DTI) ratios used by lenders like Fannie Mae and Freddie Mac.

 Find out what home price fits your budget.
 This tool uses your income, debt, and down payment to estimate an affordable home price and your total monthly payment (PITI + HOA).